Welcome to Mines and casa!

 For this first semester, you are not able to provide such course preferences as a specific section, time, or instructor.
 Our goal is to make sure all new students get the best schedule for them, and we simply cannot accommodate such requests.

-You will register yourself for every semester after this, however, so you’ll be able to include those preferences after fall.
+You will register yourself for every semester after your first.

 What if I want to test out of a class?

 Some classes at Mines offer the opportunity to test out of a class.
 The process is by invitation only and is called a Challenge Exam.
-More information about the Fall 2020 Challenge Exams will be available later this summer, yet please visit the Challenge Exam website on the Registrar’s Office for more information.
+More information about the Challenge Exams can be found by visiting the Challenge Exam website on the Registrar’s Office webiste.

 What are Honors classes and how do I take them?